What You Can Expect

 Help Awaits – Just Walk in the Door or Give us a Call

-When you first arrive at a beautiful Wellspring centre, a Peer Support Volunteer will meet privately with you, to talk, and to help you select programs that are best suited to your individual needs, interests and time.
+When you first arrive at a beautiful Wellspring centre, a Peer Support Volunteer will meet privately with you, to talk, and to help you through next steps and in selecting programs that will best help you with your individual needs.
 If you cannot participate in person, simply call a centre to speak with a peer support volunteer any weekday, from 10 a.m. to 4 p.m.

 Types of Programs Available